 You can guarantee that you’ll discover your battery is flat on the morning which it’s vital you get somewhere on time!
 Check your battery for signs of corrosion and invest in a battery charger.

 It makes sense to go fully prepared.
 As well as plenty of de-icer and your ice scraper, make sure you’ve got warning signs, snacks, water, blankets, torches and a shovel to dig yourself out!
+Don’t forget to check out my suggestions if your little ones suffer from car sickness too!

 It’s a good idea to check your breakdown cover is in place and that your policy will get you to where you want to go.
 For example, some policies will only cover a home start – not much use if you’re stranded on the M25.